“Yes, I can!” Seven-year-old Lisa shouted at them.

 As followers of the Lord Jesus, our goal is simple: follow Him.
 Simple, but not easy.

-There is a cost of energy.
+There is the cost of energy.
 While any goal worth achieving is worth the effort it takes to make it happen, we have a finite supply of energy.
 Usually it’s pretty easy to articulate what our priorities are, it isn’t always as easy to allocate our energy accordingly.
 Weariness can rob us of motivation; keeping the goal in mind is essential (Galatians 6:9).

-There is a cost of perseverance.
+There is also the cost of perseverance.
 Following Jesus can be hard!
 Sometimes the way seems all uphill.
 Just when we think we’re there, life throws a curveball and we realize that the road is a lot longer than we’d imagined.
 Things happen that we never anticipated; ill health, financial worries, relationship issues.
 Only by fixing our eyes on Jesus can we keep on keeping on (Hebrews 12:1-2).

 However, I consider my life worth nothing to me, if only I may finish the race and complete the task the Lord Jesus has given me—the task of testifying to the gospel of God’s grace.
 Acts 20:24